 - This criticism happened to Dragon Age: Origins, despite having difficulty settings; and several bosses are still difficult on Easy Mode.

 - Final Fantasy Mystic Quest was specifically designed for newcomers to the roleplaying-game genre.
 Cue hardcore Final Fantasy fans, was that they went too far with that goal (it doesn't help that the game was A) short, and B) bundled with its strategy guide).

 - Final Fantasy: Crystal Chronicles was bashed for, among other things, ease of play, which contrasted directly the much-hyped difficulty of use.
 It's not a hard game by any stretch of the imagination, but it's not supposed to be.

 "Guys?
 PLEASE don't complain about how 'easy' Kingdom Hearts games are...because then we get bosses like Vanitas Sentiment and the Mysterious Figure."

-- Grandia II got flak for this, with some players going as far as beating the game for the first time without losing a single winnable battle (there were some uniwnnable ones, Millenia and Melfice)?
+- Grandia II got flak for this, with some players going as far as beating the game for the first time without losing a single winnable battle (there were some uniwnnable ones, Millenia and Melfice).

 - Hype Backlash aside, a common complaint against Fable I was that it was extremely easy.
 This was largely due to you being able to carry an infinite number of health potions (which instantly restore your health to full), and health potions being really cheap to buy, resulting in it being virtually impossible for anything (even the major bosses) to kill you as long as you just kept mashing that "drink potion" key.